wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/remote.rst

 ``allowed-ips``
 ---------------

-List of IP addresses that are allowed to send syslog messages to the server (one per element).
+List of IP addresses that are allowed to send syslog messages to the server (one per line).

 .. note::

-   It is necessary to allow at least one IP address when using the syslog connection type.
+   It is necessary to list at least one IP address when using the syslog connection type.

 .. topic:: Default value